Biomedical engineering is a great course which offers many opportunities and has allowed me to have a wider range of knowledge.Aaliyah

 This course equips you to be a practising professional graduate Biomedical Engineer.
 Biomedical engineering is a key area for growth in south-east England which presents exciting opportunities for graduates.
 You will be able to apply and develop technology to provide biomedical engineering solutions for the healthcare industry.

 On the course you will be supported to develop your employability skills and job application skills to apply for placement opportunities.
-Placement opportunities in engineering often lead to opening doors to great potential engineering graduate employment opportunities with companies such as Burton Medical, Braun, Fielder Filter Systems, TwistDX, Futurenova, BMM Weston and many more.
+Placement opportunities in engineering often lead to opening doors to great potential engineering graduate employment opportunities with companies such as NHS, Burton Medical, Braun, Fielder Filter Systems, TwistDX, Futurenova, BMM Weston and many more.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.
 Modules will vary when studied in combination with another subject.